 Uxmal Mayan ruins

 Uxmal Mayan ruins are on our top 3 list because they are so spectacular to visit.
-However for most of our readers, you have not been here yet.
+However, for most of our readers, you have not been here yet.
 Uxmal is on the western side of the Yucatan Peninsula and further to get to.
-So most tourist coming to this part of Mexico go to Chichen Itza.
+So, most tourist coming to this part of Mexico go to Chichen Itza.

 It is however well worth it to visit Uxmal.
 The area is full of history and interesting things to visit.
 Besides visiting the ruins, this area is called the Ruta Puuc, which is a tourist route full of things to discover.
-There are several other Mayan ruin sites, haciendas, caves and even a Chocolate Museum.
-For now though, let us tell you a little more about visiting Uxmal Mayan ruins.
+There are several other Maya ruin sites, haciendas, caves and even a Chocolate Museum.
+For now, though, let us tell you a little more about visiting Uxmal Mayan ruins.

 History of Uxmal